-1. You do not furnish your TIN to the requester,

-2. You do not certify your TIN when required (see the instructions for Part II for details),

-3. The IRS tells the requester that you furnished an incorrect TIN,

-4. The IRS tells you that you are subject to backup withholding because you did not report all your interest and dividends on your tax return (for reportable interest and dividends only), or

-5. You do not certify to the requester that you are not subject to backup withholding under 4 above (for reportable interest and dividend accounts opened after 1983 only).
+- 1. You do not furnish your TIN to the requester, - 2.
+You do not certify your TIN when required (see the Part II instructions on page 3 for details), $\,$ - 3.
+The IRS tells the requester that you furnished an incorrect TIN, - 4.
+The IRS tells you that you are subject to backup withholding because you did not report all your interest and dividends on your tax return (for reportable interest and dividends only), or - 5.
+You do not certify to the requester that you are not subject to backup withholding under 4 above (for reportable interest and dividend accounts opened after 1983 only).

 Certain payees and payments are exempt from backup withholding.
-See Exempt payee code, later, and the separate Instructions for the Requester of Form W-9 for more information.
+See Exempt payee code on page 3 and the separate Instructions for the Requester of Form W-9 for more information.

-Also see Special rules for partnerships, earlier.
+Also see Special rules for partnerships on page 1.

-What is FATCA Reporting?
+What is FATCA reporting?
 The Foreign Account Tax Compliance Act (FATCA) requires a participating foreign financial institution to report all United States account holders that are specified United States persons.
 Certain payees are exempt from FATCA reporting.
-See Exemption from FATCA reporting code, later, and the Instructions for the Requester of Form W-9 for more information.
+See Exemption from FATCA reporting code on page 3 and the Instructions for the Requester of Form W-9 for more information.